MarcelineVQ/AutoMarker/README.md

 Many pre-defined groups exists already in the addon but can be customized with the following commands.
 ### Commands:

-- `/am set <packname>` or `/am s <packname>` - Set the pack name
+- `/am set <packname> - Set the current pack name.` `Alias: /am s`
-- `/am get` or `/am g` - Get the current pack name and mob name/pack if you have target or mouseover
+- `/am get - Get the current pack name and information about the targeted mob.` `Alias: /am g`
-- `/am clear` or `/am c` - Clear all mobs from current pack name
+- `/am clear - Clear all mobs in the current pack.` `Alias: /am c`
-- `/am add` or `/am a` - Add target or mouseover to the current pack name
+- `/am add [packname] - Add the targeted mob to a specified pack.
+If no pack name is provided, use the current pack name.` `Alias: /am a`
+- `/am sweep [packname] - Toggle sweep mode to add multiple mobs to a specified pack.
+If no pack name is provided, use the current pack name.`
-- `/am remove` or `/am r` - Remove target or mouseover from the current pack name
+- `/am remove - Remove the targeted mob from its current pack.` `Alias: /am r`
-- `/am debug` - Activater debug features such as reporting unit guid on mouseover
+- `/am debug - Toggle debug mode.`

 ___
 * Made by and for Weird Vibes of Turtle Wow